 Figure 5.3.2.2.6-1: Service Discovery with resolution of the target PLMN

-1. The NF Service Consumer (e.g. an SMS-GMSC) sends a GET request to the NRF in the Local PLMN (i.e., the same PLMN where the NF Service Consumer is located); given that the identity of the target PLMN is not known to the NF Service Consumer, this request shall include as query parameters the identity of the target UE for which NF Service Producers need to be discovered (i.e., the "gpsi" query parameter) and also a parameter indicating that the resolution of the target PLMN must be performed (i.e., "target-nw-resolution" set to true).
+1. The NF Service Consumer (e.g. an SMS-GMSC) sends a GET request to the NRF in the Local PLMN (i.e., the same PLMN where the NF Service Consumer is located); given that the identity of the target PLMN is not known to the NF Service Consumer, this request shall include as query parameters the identity of the target UE for which NF Service Producers need to be discovered (i.e., the "gpsi" query parameter) and also a parameter indicating that the resolution of the target PLMN shall be performed (i.e., "target-nw-resolution" set to true).

 2. The NRF in the Local PLMN determines the identity of the Target PLMN, as described in 3GPP TS 23.540 [48], and determines the URI of the Nnrf_NFDiscovery service of the NRF in the Target PLMN.